MCG-NJU/MeMOTR/README.md

 ## News :fire:

-- 2023.11.07: We add the performance on SportsMOT :basketball:.
+- 2023.11.07: We release the scripts and checkpoints on SportsMOT :basketball:.

 - 2023.08.24: We release the scripts and checkpoints on DanceTrack :dancer:.